 Being in the hospital is probably an unusual experience for you.
-Read this short list of procedures to help acquaint yourself with the hospital routine.
+Read this short list of St. Anthony's procedures to help acquaint yourself with the hospital routine.

-When you first arrive at the hospital, you will meet with a nurse.
+When you first arrive at St. Anthony's, you will meet with a nurse.
 He or she will help review what you can expect before and after surgery.
 From there:

-- You will receive a hospital gown to wear - You will be admitted to the pre-surgery area.
-(Friends and family members may wait with you there, if you choose.) - You will be wheeled via stretcher to the preoperative area where you will be introduced to your surgical team.
+- You will receive a hospital gown to wear. - You will visit the pre-surgery area.
+Friends and family members may wait with you there, if you choose. - You will be wheeled via stretcher into the preoperative area, where you will be introduced to your surgical team.
 You will then be taken into surgery.
-Any family or friends visiting you will be directed to the surgery waiting room. - You will undergo surgery.
-This process can take from two to three hours. - After the procedure, you will be placed on your orthopedic bed and taken to the Post-anesthesia Care Unit until you wake up.
+Any family members or friends visiting you will be directed to the surgery waiting room. - You will undergo surgery.
+This process can take from 2 to 2-1/2 hours. - After the procedure, you will be placed on an orthopedic bed and taken to the Recovery Unit or to the Post-anesthesia Care Unit until you wake up.
 The waking-up process usually takes from one to two hours.
 During this time, your surgeon will talk with waiting family and friends. - The anesthesiologist and recovery room nurse will care for you as you awaken.
 Depending on the anesthesia used, you may wake up wearing an oxygen mask.
 You may also experience temporary blurred vision, dry mouth, chills or pain.
-Your nurse will monitor your vital signs and help make you as comfortable as possible. - When you are fully awake and medically stable, you will be transferred to the Orthopedic floor.
+Your nurse will monitor your vital signs and help make you as comfortable as possible. - When you are fully awake and medically stable, you will be transferred to the Center for Excellence in Orthopedics.